Social Justice and Equity Consulting

 Intergroup Dialogues are a series of small group, co-facilitated, carefully structured experiences that encourage relational dialogue rather than debate while exploring social group identity, conflict, community, and equity.

-Coaching / Ongoing PD with Leadership Teams
+Coaching / Mentoring for Leadership Teams

 We believe that equity work can emerge from any part of an organization.
 That being said, we see great value in providing leadership bodies with support to ensure that equity work is more than a year-long initiative that stops before any deep change takes root.

 Coaching and professional development with Leadership teams integrate a variety of practices customized to meet the needs and contexts of each team and community.
+This includes technical assistance for implementing clear curricula and pedagogical practices that affirm identity and belonging in schools.

 Customized Professional Development